 Klaus could see Billy approaching with an “extra passenger”.
 Luckily, for them this trip, he had two open spots in the trailer and an inviting meadow waiting ahead at the foot of the Sangre de Cristo’s.

-After easing the mare into the trailer, Billy heaved his gear into the back of the pick-up sitting next to an extremely large stainless steel box surrounded by all kinds of sophisticated paraphernalia.
-Being a man of few words, still wearing his dusty chaps, Billy spit into the dirt and resolved to have no questions for the Doc about its contents….that was the Doc’s business.
+After easily coaxing the mare with a carrot into the trailer, Billy heaved his gear into the back bed of the pick-up next to an extremely large stainless steel box surrounded by all kinds of sophisticated paraphernalia.
+Being a man of few words, still wearing his dusty chaps, Billy spit into the dirt and resolved to have no questions for the Doc about the steel box….that was the Doc’s business.
 Billy quickly nodded off into a deep sleep as the old rodeo vet began the familiar trek back to Santa Fe.
 The sound of wheels on the concrete gave rhythm and comfort to Billy.
 He always enjoyed being on the road, especially when someone else was doing the driving.
 Klaus didn’t mind.
-He liked the quiet time, allowing him to ponder about how he would deal with the giant heart beating in the back.
+He liked the quiet time, allowing him to ponder about how he would deal with the giant heart beating inside the box in the back.

 Klaus looked over at the traveling companion sleeping beside him.
 Having watched Billy on the circuit over the years, he knew it was time for the once popular legend to “slow down”.
 Klaus had a friend, who had a friend, who knew a butcher needing help at his his shop in Santa Fe.
 Klaus knew it paid very little, but included room and board which would give Billy a place to “hang his hat” at least until he could figure things out.
 Klaus resolved, as it often was when dealing with Billy, to bring it up later when the time was right.